 Rady Ananda at OpEdNews opens her review of Murder, Spies & Voting Lies: The Clint Curtis Story by declaring it "the most explosive documentary produced in recent memory, involving murder, espionage, cover-up, electoral cyber fraud and a United States Member of Congress with ties to the Bush Administration."

-Haven't seen it yet?
-If you've got LinkTV, you can still check it out there.
-Otherwise, DVDs are available for prchase at the MSVL website, or better still, for a few dollars more, you can get one signed by both myself and the filmmaker Patty Sharaf with a $50 donation right here!
+Otherwise, DVDs are available for purchase at the MSVL website, or better still, for a few dollars more, you can get one signed by both myself and the filmmaker Patty Sharaf with a $50 donation right here!

 What more could you ask for?
 Collectors versions of great documentaries for you to watch and share, and all the while supporting the work we do here, so we can keep on doing it!
 And maybe by the time we're done, democracy gets saved somewhere in the bargain and everyone's a winner!

 (Snail-mail works for all of the above as well.
 Send to: Brad Friedman, 7095 Hollywood Blvd., #594, Los Angeles, CA 90028)